 Peruse Goods at the Antique Market

-If you’re fortunate enough to be visiting Lucca the third weekend of the month, spend some time perusing the goods at the Weekend Lucca Antique Market.
-More than 200 vendors set up stalls in the town squares to sell antiques and bric-a-brac.
+If you happen to be visiting Lucca the third weekend of the month, spend some time antiquing.
+More than 200 vendors set up in several squares to sell their wares and bric-a-brac.

 Examine Exhibits at the National Museum of Villa Guingi